Mallory Moore: Executive Director

-As we begin the 2016-17 school year, we are excited to welcome back returning students as well as new students who will find in the Crossing a space of welcome and belonging.
+As we begin the 2018-19 school year in September, we are excited to welcome back returning students as well as new students who will find in the Crossing a space of welcome and belonging.
 I have been with The Crossing since 2001 and feel so blessed by the many students who have enriched us with their presence.
 I grew up in the Midwest (a small town in southern Illinois) attending Illinois State University majoring in History (Middle East focus) and Anthropology.
 After graduation from Eden Theological Seminary in St. Louis, I did an internship with PrairieFire Rural Action in Des Moines, IA and then served churches in Peoria Heights, Il; Madison, WI; and Whitewater, WI.
 Since 2001 it has been my joy to serve as Campus Minister at the Crossing.

 Here at the Crossing we seek to offer a ‘space for grace’ where your own faith journey can be nurtured (even as you encounter questions, doubts, and challenging life situations).